 The whole company is based around one material: Alpaca wool.
 Around 80 percent of the world’s alpaca wool comes from small indigenous farmers from Peru.
-Alpaca wool has great potential for activewear due to the fact that their wool easily adapts to temperature changes, it is odor-resistant, wind-resisting, and water-resistant.
+Alpaca wool has great potential for activewear due to the fact that its wool easily adapts to temperature changes, it is odor-resistant, wind-resisting, and water-resistant.

 According to the CFDA (Council of Fashion Designers of America), alpaca wool is one of the most sustainable fibers from animals.
 The wool used by Arms of Andes is biodegradable, renewable, and sustainably produced.
 An excellent material!